Ryanair makes fresh bid for rival Aer Lingus

 Europe's largest budget carrier, which already owns just under 30 percent of Aer Lingus, said in a statement after markets closed that it would offer 1.30 euros per share in a bid to secure at least 50 percent.

-The bid, which values Aer Lingus at 694 million euros ($880 million), would be subject to the approval of the European Commission, which in 2007 blocked an earlier bid by Ryanair for Aer Lingus on competition grounds.
+The bid, which values Aer Lingus at 694 million euros (559 million pounds) , would be subject to the approval of the European Commission, which in 2007 blocked an earlier bid by Ryanair for Aer Lingus on competition grounds.

 The surprise bid came after repeated offers by Ryanair to sell its stake in Aer Lingus and days after Britain's competition watchdog launched a probe into the control it already wields at its Irish rival.